How to become a farm worker

 Direct Application

-You do not need any particular qualifications to apply to become a farm worker but it may help if you:
+There is no set route to become a farm worker but it might help if you:

 - have an interest in farming